femelo22/femelo22/README.md

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="femelo22" /></p>

-- 🌱 I have been a backend developer for approximately 4 years, passionate about challenges and new learning, I seek to constantly train myself and deepen my knowledge.I like cooking, taking care of plants and I have 3 kittens =)
+- 🌱 I have been working as a backend developer for around 4 years, and I'm extremely enthusiastic about tackling challenges and embracing new technologies.
+I am always eager to enhance my skills and expand my knowledge base.
+Apart from my passion for programming, I also enjoy cooking, nurturing plants, and I am a dad of three adorable kittens =)

 - ☁️  Experience with Docker and AWS services